-Teaching names is one of the most powerful ways to teach letters and sounds to preschool, pre-k, and kindergarten kiddos.
+Teaching names is one of the most powerful ways to teach letters and sounds to preschool, pre-k and kindergarten kiddos.
 The activities you can do with name cards are endless!
-Name card activities are great for arrival activities, table time, in centers, for small group, or around the classroom.
+Name card activities are great for arrival activities, table time, in centers, for small group or around the classroom.

-- Build the name with letter blocks
+- Build names with letter blocks

 - Build names with magnet letters

-- Stamp the names in kinetic sand
+- Stamp names in kinetic sand

-- With with question of the week/day
+- with question of the week/day

-- Use when playing name games or activities
+- when playing name games or activities.

-- Put the name cards in a pocket chart at the writing table
+- put the name cards in a pocket chart at the writing table.

-- Use during journal or writing time
+- use during journal or writing time.

-- Build the names with letter manipulatives
+- Build the names with letter manipulatives.

-- Stamp the names in play dough
+- Stamp the names in play dough.

-- Write the names on chalkboards
+- Write the names on chalkboards.

-- Clip the names with clothespin letters
+- Clip the names with clothespin letters.

-Now that your brain is full of fun name activities go check out the post all about using Name Mats in the classroom (the name mats are a freebie too)!
+Now that your brain is full of fun name activities, go check out the post all about using Name Mats in the classroom (the name mats are a freebie too)!

 Hop over to TPT HERE or click the photo below to grab a FREE set of editable name cards.